 7. Dark Chocolate

 It is rich in the amino acid L-arginine, which is known to increase the semen volume and sperm count.
-It is also high in antioxidants, which work against free radicals that may otherwise affect sperm quality.
+It is also high in antioxidants, which work against free radicalsiXHighly reactive, unstable molecules that damage cells and increase one’s risk of contracting diseases that may otherwise affect sperm quality.
 A small bite of dark chocolate every day is sure to boost the sperm count (13).

 Garlic contains allicin, an active ingredient responsible for stimulating blood circulation.
 The blood flow thus surges to the sexual organs protecting the sperm from any damage.
 It also has selenium that improves sperm motility and vitality (14).